 - Travel & Tours

 The eyes of the world are fixed on the Harbour City every December 31 when Sydney becomes the first major city on earth to enter the New Year… and those onlookers sure get something to stare at.
 More than $7 million worth of fireworks illuminate Sydney Harbour at 9pm and midnight, and every inch of spare turf around the water is occupied by more than one million admirers filling both ticketed and non-ticketed vantage points.
-If you want to escape the crush around the water but still have an explosive backdrop for your midnight make-out, head to the brand new NYE in the Park festival – YHA members even receive a $20 discount on their tickets.
+If you want to escape the crush around the water but still have an explosive backdrop for your midnight make-out, head to the NYE in the Park festival – this year headlined by Australian treasure The Presets.

 There are fireworks displays along the River Torrens at 9pm and midnight, with a family friendly entertainment extravaganza at Elder Park, as well as dual displays on the foreshore at Glenelg and Brighton at 9.30pm and 12 o’clock.
-But this biggest bash in town is the Big Bash League cricket clash between the Adelaide Strikers and the Brisbane Heat, which will attract a full house to the Adelaide Oval for an evening of Twenty20 action that’s just as explosive as the fireworks.
+But this biggest bash in town is the Big Bash League cricket clash between the Adelaide Strikers and Sydney Thunder, which will attract a full house to the Adelaide Oval for an evening of Twenty20 action that’s just as explosive as the fireworks.

 Stay at: Adelaide Central YHA

 Western Australia is three hours behind the East Coast, so Perth arrives fashionably late to the New Year’s party.
-The Swan River hosts the city’s biggest fireworks display – head to King’s Park for a lofty vantage point of the pyrotechnics, or book a ticket on a cruise for a front-row seat – and nightlife hub Northbridge also throws an epic street party across two stages in the Northbridge Piazza and the Perth Cultural Centre with free entertainment from the afternoon until the clock strikes 12.
+The Swan River hosts the city’s biggest fireworks display – head to King’s Park for a lofty vantage point of the pyrotechnics, or book a ticket on a cruise for a front-row seat.
+Nightlife hub Northbridge also throws an epic street party across two stages in the Northbridge Piazza and the Perth Cultural Centre with free entertainment from the afternoon until the clock strikes 12.

 Stay at: Perth City YHA